How to Bet on Football Bookings

 2 April 2019

-With the increase in the number of markets available in football betting, and the constant battle for the punter to get one over on the bookmaker, betting on football bookings has become extremely popular.
+With the increase in the number of markets available in soccer betting, and the constant battle for the punter to get one over on the bookmaker, betting on soccer bookings has become extremely popular.

 Usually, a bookmaker will offer a points value for each card shown.